apivideo/api.video-api-client-generator/templates/documentation/sdks/nocode/zapier.md

 ---
-title: "Zapier"
+title: Zapier
-slug: "zapier"
-excerpt: "Connect api.video with your favorite apps thanks to Zapier"
 metadata:
-  title: "Zapier <> api.video • Plugins • api.video Documentation"
-  description: "Thanks to Zapier, connect api.video with your favorite apps to trigger events when a video or a live stream is uploaded or edited"
+  description: Thanks to Zapier, connect api.video with your favorite apps to trigger events when a video or a live stream is uploaded or edited.
 ---

 # Zapier